Byron Buxton Player Props: Twins vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff ranks 28th in MLB with a collective 7.6 strikeouts per nine innings.
+- The pitching staff for the Guardians has a collective 7.6 K/9, the third-worst in the league.

-- The Guardians' 3.87 team ERA ranks eighth among all league pitching staffs.
+- The Guardians' 3.93 team ERA ranks 10th across all league pitching staffs.

-- Guardians pitchers combine to surrender the sixth-fewest home runs in baseball (55 total, one per game).
+- Guardians pitchers combine to give up 57 home runs (one per game), the seventh-fewest in the league.

-- The Guardians are sending Bibee (1-1) out to make his seventh start of the season.
-He is 1-1 with a 2.88 ERA and 34 strikeouts in 34 1/3 innings pitched.
+- The Guardians will look to Civale (1-1) in his third start this season.

-- The right-hander's last time out came on Saturday against the St. Louis Cardinals, when he went six innings, surrendering one earned run while giving up two hits.
+- The right-hander last pitched on Friday, April 7 against the Seattle Mariners, when he went 5 2/3 innings, allowing four earned runs while giving up nine hits.

-- In six games this season, the 24-year-old has an ERA of 2.88, with 8.9 strikeouts per nine innings.
-Opponents are hitting .226 against him.

 © 2023 Data Skrive.
 All rights reserved.